Non-EU citizens are required to apply for a German residence permit for stays longer than 90 days. Find how to apply in this guide.

 To apply for the German residence permit, you need to submit all documents mentioned earlier at the local foreigner’s office (Ausländerbehörde).
 While you can walk into the office, it’s better to make an appointment as the slots can be booked up weeks in advance.

-If you’re living in Berlin, here’s how you can book your appointment at the local Ausländerbehörde.
+If you live in Berlin, here’s how to book your appointment at the local Ausländerbehörde.

 The processing time for your German residence permit will typically take between 2-4 weeks.
 While you wait for the permit, you’ll be issued a certificate to help prove your legal status in Germany.
 Using this certificate, you can travel while you’re waiting for your German residence permit.